evanrichter/rust-devtools-mcp/README.md

 ### Cursor Configuration

+1. The server will print its MCP configuration when started
-1. Create `.cursor/mcp.json` file in your project root
+2. Create `.cursor.mcp.json` file in your project root using the provided configuration
-2. Cursor will automatically detect and ask whether to enable the new MCP server
+3. Cursor will automatically detect and enable the MCP server
-3. Check server status in Cursor settings under MCP section
+4. Check server status in Cursor settings under MCP section
-4. Select Agent mode in chat, then you can request to use related tools
+5. Select Agent mode in chat to access development tools

 ## Architecture